Conclusion.pdf 22 July 2019

 The correlation between the temperature and the rate of change of CO2 mandates that temperature change precedes CO2 change confirming that the temperature change cannot possibly be caused by the later CO2 change.

 Support for the validity of these conclusions is to be seen in the study of the Greenhouse Effect.
 Estimates of the Effect show that it only produces a small fraction of the energy required to produce the supposed warming.
 In fact it should cause a cooling of the Earth due to ‘backradiation’ into space of the incoming Sun’s irradiance, if it had the claimed action.
+The Greenhouse Effect is not a property of the atmosphere but a measure of the bias inherent in the artificial model used to estimate the average temperature of the surface of an imaginary Earth.

 Hence CO2 change has not caused global warming and has not caused climate change, it has been caused by climate change.